stangahh/backend-maps-challenge/README.md

   3. Install the matching node version for this application with `nvm install`
   4. Activate that version for use in this terminal session with `nvm use`.

+## Challenge master guide

+`npm ci` clean install build and runtime dependencies

+`npm run build:debug` to build the debugging wrapper for the main node module

+`npm run start:debug` to run the debug wrapper app once.

+You can configure what the search criteria is in (debug.ts)[./debug.ts]

 ## Development

+`npm install` all dependencies

 ### Dev